LLNL/Abmarl/docs/src/overview.rst

 The :ref:`MultiAgentWrapper <api_ma_wrapper>` can be used for multi-agent simulations and connects with RLlib's `MultiAgentEnv` class.
-This interface is very similar to Abmarl's :ref:`Simulation Manager <sim-man>`, and the featureset is the same between the two, so the wrapper is mostly boilerplate.
-It does explictly expose a set `agent_ids`, an `observation space` dictionary mappin the agent ids to their observation spaces, and an `action spaces` dictionary that does the same.
+This interface is very similar to Abmarl's :ref:`Simulation Manager <sim-man>`, and the featureset and data format is the same between the two, so the wrapper is mostly boilerplate.
+It does explictly expose a set `agent_ids`, an `observation space` dictionary mapping the agent ids to their observation spaces, and an `action space` dictionary that does the same.

 OpenSpiel Environment